Jack Ging: Early life

-Born on November 30, 1931, Ging was the son of a couple who farmed on the outskirts of Alva, Oklahoma.
+Born on November 30, 1931, in Alva, Oklahoma, Ging was the son of a couple who farmed on the outskirts of Alva, Oklahoma.
 Both sets of his grandparents were participants in the Cherokee Strip Land Run of 1893.
 When he was young, his parents divorced, and his mother began working as a "Harvey Girl".
 Although his mother had custody of him, her irregular hours as a waitress led to his living with relatives.
 Eventually, he settled with a family named Domenici while he attended a Catholic school.
 Later, he attended St. Michael's boarding school in Santa Fe, New Mexico.
 He left there when his mother became ill, resulting in their return to Oklahoma, where she lived with his grandmother while he lived with an aunt and uncle.

-Before turning to acting, Ging served in the United States Marine Corps for four years and was honorably discharged.
+Before turning to acting, Ging served in the U.S. Marine Corps for four years and was honorably discharged.
 During the 1950s, he played college football at the University of Oklahoma, Norman.
 He scored five touchdowns during his time at Oklahoma and played in the 1954 Orange Bowl game.